 Boasting a spectacular guilloché dial and a lightweight titanium case on a black rubber strap, and featuring the precision of a chronometer certified automatic movement, the Faubourg de Cracovie Black Knight chronograph by Czapek Genève is a superb contemporary watch whose haute horlogerie craftsmanship, is given a subtly sporty twist.

 Czapek Genève is the twenty-first century rebirth of a name which in the mid-1800s was part of the genesis of one of the greatest and most prestigious of all Swiss watch brands.
 This young watch company can rightly lay claim to its place in horologic history.
-That illustrious connection is the six year partnership of Czech watchmaker François Czapek and Antoine Norbert de Patek between 1839 and 1846 when the two fellow countrymen, newly arrived in Switzerland set up a company to create finely crafted masterpieces for the courts and palaces of Europe’s premier citizens.
+That illustrious connection is the six year partnership of Polish watchmaker François Czapek and Antoine Norbert de Patek between 1839 and 1846 when the two fellow countrymen, newly arrived in Switzerland set up a company to create finely crafted masterpieces for the courts and palaces of Europe’s premier citizens.

 Making its return in 2015, the new Czapek has been careful to preserve the legacy of its celebrated past, and with a range of classically inspired but contemporary watches, manufactured to exacting haute horlogerie standards, the discerning world of the watch collector has embraced Czapek back into the fold like an old friend.

 Following on the success of its award winning debut Quai des Bergues and the superb Place de Vendôme Tourbillon collections, named after the locations of the Czapek boutiques in Geneva and Paris, the company’s third collection, the Faubourg de Cracovie, takes on the most popular of contemporary complications, the chronograph,